The Nautilus R616 Recumbent Bike comes with a lot more features than you’d expect from a bike in this price range.

 Highlights include a ton of workout programs, a bunch of resistance levels, and bluetooth capabilities for fitness tracking.

-Although I do think the R616 is one of the best home recumbent bikes around, it’s not perfect.
-When it comes to the warranty, I think Nautilus could up their game a little.
+Although I do think the R616 is one of the best home recumbent bikes around, it’s not perfect – that flywheel could certainly be a little heavier.

 But more on that below.

 All things considered though, I think the R616 is a great recumbent bike for most homes.

 This review will take you on an in-depth tour of the Nautilus R616, presenting all the pluses, minuses and everything else in between.

 After reading this, you should have a better idea of whether or not this is the right piece of equipment for your needs.

 Let’s start with a quick word on Nautilus.

 A Quick Word On Nautilus

 The Nautilus brand started in the late ’60s when Arthur Jones came up with his patented strength training equipment that made strength training approachable to the masses.